powsybl/powsybl.github.io/docs/configuration/modules/default-computation-manager.md

 The `default-computation-manager` module is an optional module loaded when an `iTools` command starts, to determine which `com.powsybl.computation.ComputationManager` implementations should be used for short-time and long-time computations.
-The choice of using the short-time or the long-time computation manager factory is done by the implementation of each type of computations (load-flow, security-analysis...).
+The choice of using the short-time or the long-time computation manager factory is done by the implementation of each type of computations (e.g. load-flow, security-analysis...).

 If this module is not set, the `com.powsybl.computation.local.LocalComputationManager` implementation is used.
 Read the [computation-local](computation-local.md) page to learn how to configure the `LocalComputationManager`.